m4salah/dlog/docs/Hello world extension.md

 ```
 Hello world!
-We are creating a Hello world Xlog extension.
+We are creating a Hello world dlog extension.
 ```

 # Success

-Congrates, You created a new xlog extension.
-Now you can publish this extension to github and import it in any custom installation of xlog.
+Congrates, You created a new dlog extension.
+Now you can publish this extension to github and import it in any custom installation of dlog.

-Also you may try to explore Xlog package documentation to get familiar with other types and `Register` functions.
+Also you may try to explore dlog package documentation to get familiar with other types and `Register` functions.